 New Residential Zones were introduced by the State Government in July 2013.
-The New Residential Zones (Neighbourhood Residential Zone NRZ, General Residential Zone GRZ and Residential Growth Zone RGZ) will replace the current Residential 1 Zone.
-The new zones are intended to give greater clarity about the type and density of development that can be expected in residential areas.
+The New Residential Zones (Neighbourhood Residential Zone NRZ, General Residential Zone GRZ and Residential Growth Zone RGZ) are intended to give greater clarity about the type and density of development that can be expected in residential areas.

 - Existing Council policy included in the Local Planning Policy Framework (LPPF) and Municipal Strategic Statement (MSS) of the Planning Scheme, view website.